samridhi07/Flutter-project/README.md

 Open call hierarchy	Control+Alt+H	Control+Option+H
 //

+Flutter Create- Flutter Create is a contest that challenges you to build something interesting, inspiring, and beautiful with Flutter using 5KB or less of Dart code.

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: